 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a standard bin that was not built for the density.
-For these tear-offs, we route in a reinforced 30-yard container with a heavier floor plate; we cap the fill volume well below the visual rim so the axle weight stays legal.
-We haul these using a lowboy trailer for stability.
-We also manage your general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: these materials punish a standard container.
+For these tear-offs, we route in a reinforced 30-yard bin with heavier floor plates and thicker ribbed sides to handle the stress.
+We cap the fill volume well below the visual rim to ensure axle weight remains legal; we then use a lowboy for transport.
+Reach out for our general construction debris service for your mixed loads.

 Same-day Pickup for Fast Roof Project Turnover

-Tear-offs run on tight crews; we route the swap-out to match their demobilization window so the driveway clears for inspection or gutter reinstall before the homeowner’s final walk-through.
-Dispatch coordinates the same-day haul-out; Salt Lake crews keep your site moving without delays!
+Tear-offs run tight schedules; the roll-off shouldn’t hold things up.
+Dispatch coordinates a same-day swap-out to match crew demobilization, freeing the driveway for inspection or gutter reinstall before the homeowner’s final walk-through.
+Salt Lake City crews route cleanups around tight timelines!